ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 └────────────────────────────────┴────────────┴──────┘
 ```

-Consider using [RowBinaryWithNames](https://clickhouse.com/docs/en/interfaces/formats#rowbinarywithnames) which also adds a header row with columns list.
-[RowBinaryWithNamesAndTypes](https://clickhouse.com/docs/en/interfaces/formats#rowbinarywithnamesandtypes) will also add additional header row with columns types.
+Consider using [RowBinaryWithNames](https://clickhouse.com/docs/en/interfaces/formats#rowbinarywithnames), which also adds a header row with a columns list.
+[RowBinaryWithNamesAndTypes](https://clickhouse.com/docs/en/interfaces/formats#rowbinarywithnamesandtypes) will also add an additional header row with column types.

 ### Importing from RowBinary files
-To load data from a RowBinary file we can use `FROM INFILE` clause:
+To load data from a RowBinary file, we can use a `FROM INFILE` clause:

 ```sql
 INSERT INTO sometable